 Buildium gives owners and residents an online portal where they can manage documents, maintenance requests and payments.
 Owners can view financial reporting via the web or a mobile experience.

-Maintenance requests are one of the biggest nightmares for landlords, particularly since they usually seem to come in the form of an emergency repair needed on Thanksgiving or New Year’s Eve.
+Maintenance requests are among the biggest nightmares for landlords, particularly since they usually seem to come in the form of an emergency repair needed on Thanksgiving or New Year’s Eve.
 Buildium gives you the ability to receive maintenance requests, generate work orders and send requests directly to vendors from the owner dashboard.

 If you own rental properties, you are a business owner.
 Part of owning a business is bookkeeping, accounting and taxes.
 Buildium has that covered, as well.
 The software handles property- and company-level accounting and financial reporting, takes care of rent payments and bills, and allows you to e-file 1099s for vendor payments.